Femoral Hernia

 • Strangulation – compression of the hernia has compromised the blood supply, leading to the bowel becoming ischaemic

-A hernia that has strangulated will present as an irreducible and tender tense lump, the pain often being out of proportion to clinical signs.
-This may be accompanied with clinical features of obstruction.
+An abdominal wall hernia that has strangulated will present as an irreducible and tender lump, the pain often being out of proportion to clinical signs.
+A strangulated hernia is a surgical emergency and requires an urgent operation.

 Complications

 The risk of strangulation of femoral hernias increases with time following initial diagnosis; after 3 months the risk of strangulation is 22% and reaches 45% after 21 months.
-As with any hernia, there is also a risk of becoming obstructed.

 Figure 3 – Full circumference gangrenous segment of the small intestine caused by strangulation